igordanchenko/react-photo-album/README.md

 Rows layout fills the container space by arranging photos into rows that are similar in height, with the height of each row being as close to the `targetRowHeight` as possible.
-This layout uses an algorithm adapted from the Knuth and Plass line-breaking algorithm.
-To calculate the optimal layout, it uses Dijkstra's algorithm to find the shortest path in a graph where each photo to break on represents a node, and each row represents an edge.
-The cost of each edge is calculated as a squared deviation from the `targetRowHeight`.
+This layout is inspired by the Knuth and Plass line-breaking algorithm and uses dynamic programming to find optimal row breaks in a DAG (directed acyclic graph) where photo indices are nodes and each possible row is an edge connecting its first and last photo.
+The cost of each edge is a weighted squared deviation from the `targetRowHeight`.
 This algorithm produces rows that are similar in height and photos that are not stretched or abnormally shrunk (as happens in a naive implementation).
 It solves the issue of panoramas shrinking rows, stragglers, or stretched images in the last row.

 ### Columns Layout

 Columns layout fills the container space by arranging photos into a predefined number of columns, determined by the `columns` parameter.
-This layout uses an algorithm very similar to the one described above, with the only difference being that instead of Dijkstra's algorithm, it uses a dynamic programming algorithm to find the shortest path of length N in a directed weighted graph.
+This layout uses a dynamic programming algorithm to find the optimal partition of photos into the specified number of groups (columns) that produces the most balanced layout.
+Column widths are then adjusted proportionally based on their content's aspect ratios so that all columns render at equal height.

 ### Masonry Layout